Ethos & Mission

-For more information on Educate Together’s curriculum, vist: http://www.
+For more information on Educate Together’s curriculum, visit: http://www.

-From September 2013, there will be 68 Educate Together primary schools in Ireland.
-The newest Educate Together schools will open in Firhouse and Dublin 8 and Douglas/Rochestown (Cork) in 2013.
+As of September 2016, there are over 80 Educate Together primary schools in Ireland.
 The growth in the Educate Together school network continues to be driven by parental demand.
 In addition to our established schools we have start-up groups in communities hoping to have Educate Together schools opened in their area.

 To locate your nearest Educate Together school or start-up group, visit: http://www.

 In addition to opening and operating primary schools, Educate Together has campaigned successfully for a new model of second-level education.
-The first Educate Together second-level schools will open in 2014 in Blanchardstown, Lucan and Drogheda.
+The first Educate Together second-level schools opened in 2014 in Blanchardstown, Lucan and Drogheda.

 Educate Together’s approach at second-level moves away from ‘teaching to the test’ and towards an emphasis on the learner.
 Students will develop skills in creative and critical thinking, communication, teamwork, research and leadership.
 Teachers in an Educate Together second-level school will use the best teaching and learning methods to make students’ learning active, relevant, challenging and enjoyable.